Zodiac Medals & Medallions

 Designer: Paul Vincze

-Artist Bio: Paul Vincze was a Hungarian designer of coins and medals, and sculptor.
+Artist Bio: Paul Vincze was a Hungarian designer of coins and medals and a gifted sculptor.
 He was a prolific artist and an internationally acclaimed medallist.
 He excelled at portraiture and his work reflects his sensitive approach to the subject, his mature work achieving an almost Renaissance quality.
 Vincze was born at Galgagyork, in Hungary, and studied at the State School of Arts and Crafts at Budapest and later under Ede Telcs, an extremely talented portraitist.
 From 1935 to 1937 Vincze studied in Rome and then returned to his native country.
 Nazi persecution forced him to flee and in 1938 he came to England, setting up his studio in London.
 He lived there for the rest of his life except for annual visits to his house in the South of France.
 He was the recipient of several awards including a Premio Especial at the International Exhibition, Madrid, in 1951, a silver medal at the Paris Salon of 1964 and the first gold medal of the American Numismatic Association in 1966.
 We lost Paul in 1994.

 Company/Mint: Vincze's Foundry in London

 Stats: 57mm width in Antiqued Bronze and Silver Plated | 32mm in Antiqued Sterling Silver | 200mm Medallions in Antiqued Bronze.
 I suspect there are solid silver 57mm medals but these may have only been given to friends & family.